Ask FMCSA Registration

 - All Requestors: The Company Officer signing the Certification Statement on the MCS-150 form and (where applicable) the Applicant’s Oath in Section A of Form MCSA-5889 must also submit a copy of his/her current government-issued ID (such as a U.S. passport, driver’s license, or resident card).

-- Submit the request: Once you have completed the appropriate form(s) and gathered all the required supporting documents, submit the request and documentation to FMCSA.
-You may submit your documents by either:
+- Submit the request: Once you have completed the appropriate form(s) and gathered all the required supporting documents, submit the request and documentation to FMCSA via a ticket to the FMCSA Contact Center (complete the required fields and upload your documents).

 - After the documents are submitted: Once you have submitted the name change request along with all the required documentation, the form will be reviewed for processing.